 What it means: Your child is learning self-control!
 At long last, they understand that they are in charge of their own wants and actions, and can exercise (some) control over their impulses.

-Milestone: Your child is obsessed with pushing, pulling, and throwing.
+Is obsessed with pushing, pulling, and throwing.

 What it means: Your child is discovering the properties of weight, size, force, and mass.
 They are investigating questions of science, including which things do what and how.